docarray/docarray/docs/user_guide/storing/first_steps.md

 The Document Index then _creates column for each field in `MyDoc`_.

 The column types in the backend database are determined the type hints of the fields in the Document.
-Optionally, you can customize the database types for every field TODO link to this.
+Optionally, you can customize the database types for every field, as you can see [here](#customize-configurations).

 Most vector databases need to know the dimensionality of the vectors that will be stored.
 Here, that is automatically inferred from the type hint of the `embedding` field: `NdArray[128]` means that